carmine560/trading-peripheral/README.md

     watchlists
   * `-S`: replace the PROCESS watchlists with watchlists on the BROKERAGE website
-  * `-q`: check the daily sales order quota for general margin trading for the specified PROCESS watchlist and send a notification via Gmail if it is insufficient
   * `-o`: extract the order status from the BROKERAGE order status web page and copy it to the clipboard
   * `-w`: backup the PROCESS watchlists